aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

 - Incorporate additional smart home services and automations within Home Assistant.

-## 7. Local Control and Privacy
+## 6. Local Control, Privacy and Power Economy

 Everything runs locally on the Raspberry Pi, ensuring:

 - No reliance on cloud services for device operation.
 - Increased privacy and security as data stays within your home network.
-- Faster response times since there’s no latency from cloud servers.
+- Faster response times since there's no latency from cloud servers.

+Also, the Raspberry Pi 4 consumes very little energy compared to traditional servers, making it an eco-friendly solution for a 24/7 smart home controller.

-## 8. Open Source and Community Support
+## 7. Open Source and Community Support

 The setup is powered by open-source software (Home Assistant, Zigbee2MQTT, Mosquitto), backed by strong community support.